What are vaccines?

 In the past there has been concern over the potential effect of vaccinations on the risk of people developing MS. Research has failed to find evidence to support these concerns.

 In 2011, researchers reviewed previous studies on a range of vaccines.
-They found that the risk of developing MS remained unchanged after vaccinations for BCG (which causes tuberculosis), hepatitis B, influenza, MMR (measles, mumps, rubella), polio and typhoid fever.
+They found that the risk of developing MS remained unchanged after vaccinations for hepatitis B, influenza, MMR (measles, mumps, rubella), polio and typhoid fever and the BCG vaccination for tuberculosis.
 Their results suggested that diphtheria and tetanus vaccination may even be associated with a decreased risk of MS.

 A US study from 2014 looked at the vaccination records of more than 4,500 people, with particular interest in hepatitis B and the human papillomavirus (HPV) vaccines.
 This found no increased risk of MS in the three years following vaccination.